If you want to override the Assistant overall style or any specific area, this guide will help you.

 | Main Knowledge Base container |

-Why Not Just querySelector
+Why Not Just querySelector and Style?

 While you could try something like this: